Hanmb17/CI_MS1_CATTERY/README.md

 11. As a returning user, I want to get directions to Kitty Den.

 #### Site Owner
-12. As the site owner, I want to promote my business online via a company website to increase my online visibility.
+12. As the site owner, I want the urers to learn about our history.
 13. As the site owner, I want the users to see the cost of our services and what each service includes.
 14. As the site owner, I want to make it easy for users to contact us via a variety of methods.
 15. As the site owner, I want the users to get introduced to our skilled staff.